seanmorris/pib/README.md

 #### php-wasm-builder build-assets

-Similar to `copy-assets`, but will actually compile the shared libaries, then copy them to `PHP_ASSET_PATH`.
+Similar to `copy-assets`, but will actually compile the shared libaries, then copy them to `PHP_ASSET_DIR`.

 You can use this with `.php-wasm-rc` to copy assets even if you're not using a custom build.